-- Seven pedestrians died after being struck by trains at level crossings in 2021/22. - There were three train collisions with road vehicles at level crossings, in 2021/22
+- One vehicle occupant died after being struck by a train at a level crossing in 2023/24. - There were four collisions with level crossing gates and two collisions with level crossing barriers, in 2023/24.

 Incidents at level crossings caused by user behaviour (such as near misses and incorrect usage) have increased.
 This has included an increase in near misses involving goods vehicles and dog walkers.